 How then do entangled photons adjust spin instantly, faster than the speed of light?
 If both photon servers share the work of both wave fronts, they are already in place to handle any physical event, so nothing has to go anywhere to maintain the total spin.
 When either server restarts, the other just carries on running the other wavefront, so entanglement doesn’t contradict the speed of light limit.

 Entanglement also underlies super-conductivity, where many electrons entangle, so every electron is run by all their servers.
-They then move with no resistance because, in effect, nothing is moving in a superconductor metal.
+Electricity then flows with no resistance because, in effect, nothing is moving in a superconductor metal.
 Bose-Einstein condensates let any number of quantum entities merge in this way.
 Chapter 6 explores the implications of this unique quantum feature for consciousness.

 Using quantum theory, physics has discovered how to detect an object without physically touching it, which in a purely physical world should be impossible.
 The amazing device that does this is called a Mach-Zehnder interferometer (Figure 3.22).